nerdzeu/nerdz.eu/setup/README.md

 ------------

 - PHP >= 5.4
-- PHP and PDO drivers for PostgreSQL (under Arch linux, type # pacman -S php-pgsql.
+- PHP and PDO drivers for PostgreSQL.
+Under Arch linux, type `pacman -S php-pgsql`.
 Remember to uncomment the right pdo connector in php.ini.
 - PostgreSQL 9.2 or newer
 - A webserver.
 Recommended: lighttpd, I'll explain later why
-- php-apcu extension (not included by default in PHP, you have to install it manually - on Arch is # pacman -S php-apcu, on other systems you can use 'pecl install apcu', on windows Windows see [here](http://dev.freshsite.pl/php-accelerators/apc.html))
+- php-apcu extension (not included by default in PHP, you have to install it manually - on Arch is `pacman -S php-apcu`, on other systems you can use 'pecl install apcu', on windows Windows see [here](http://dev.freshsite.pl/php-accelerators/apc.html))
 - Optional: Predis for session sharing (follow the instructions [here](http://pear.nrk.io/))

 Setup